Wojak: History

-The earliest currently known "Wojak" is the nickname of a Polish user on the English-speaking board /int/ of the defunct German imageboard Krautchan, who started posting the image around 2010, often accompanied with lament about not having a girlfriend.
-According to him, the image originally came from the Polish imageboard vichan, where it was posted with the filename "ciepła twarz.jpg" (from Polish 'warm face').
-Brian Feldman of Intelligencer describes the meme Wojak's expression as "pained but dealing with it".

-The image spread to other imageboards, including 4chan, where by 2011 an image of two Wojaks hugging each other under the caption "I know that feel bro" gained popularity.
+The meme first appeared on the Polish imageboard Vichan with the name ciepłatwarz.jpg (warmface.jpg).
+The earliest archived appearance was posted on 16 December 2009 on the meme sharing website Sad and Useless.
+Intelligencer describes Wojak's expression as "pained but dealing with it".
+A user named "Wojak" shared the image on German imageboard Krautchan in 2010, which started the meme.
+The image spread to many imageboards, including 4chan, where by 2011, an image of two Wojaks hugging each other under the caption "I know that feel bro" gained popularity.

-Wojak was also paired with the template phrase "that feel" or "that feel when", shortened to "tfw".
+Wojak was also paired with the template phrase "that feel" or "that feel when", often shortened to "tfw" or ">tfw".

-Some variants paired him with the character Pepe the Frog (catchphrase "feels good man/feels bad man") in what Feldman describes as a "platonic romance within the memescape".
+Some variants paired him with the character Pepe the Frog (with catchphrases "feels good man" or "feels bad man"), in what Feldman describes as a "platonic romance within the memescape".

 Variants

 NPC

 In October 2018, a Wojak with a gray face, pointy nose and blank, emotionless facial expression, dubbed "NPC Wojak", became a popular visual representation for people who cannot think for themselves or make their own decisions, comparing them to non-player characters – computer-automated characters within a video game.

 NPC Wojak has gained online notoriety.

 The meme gained media attention, initially in Kotaku and The New York Times, due to its usage in parodying the supposed herd mentality of American liberals.

 This usage of the meme has been attributed to Donald Trump supporters.

-About 1,500 Twitter accounts falsely posing as liberal activists with the NPC meme as a profile picture were suspended for allegedly spreading misinformation about the 2018 United States elections.
+About 1,500 Twitter accounts falsely posing as liberal activists with the NPC meme as a profile picture were suspended for spreading misinformation about the 2018 United States elections.

-On January 13, 2019, a conservative art collective known as "The Faction" hijacked a billboard for Real Time with Bill Maher, replacing Maher's image with that of the NPC Wojak.
+On 13 January 2019, a conservative art collective known as "The Faction" hijacked a billboard for Real Time with Bill Maher, replacing Maher's image with that of the NPC Wojak.

 Coomer

 In November 2019, the "Coomer" Wojak picked up in popularity with the "No Nut November" trend.
-The Coomer depicts a smiling Wojak edit with unkempt hair, red rimmed eyes, and an untidy beard.
+The Coomer depicts a Wojak edit with unkempt hair, red rimmed eyes, and an untidy beard, sporting a lascivious grin.
 This Wojak is sometimes depicted with a skinny frame, and a large, muscular right arm resulting from excessive masturbation.
 It is generally understood to represent someone with a pornography addiction.
 Much of this meme's popularity can be attributed to the "Coomer Pledge", a viral internet trend which dared people to abstain from masturbation for all of November, and change their profile picture to an image of the Coomer if they were to fail.